Cisc0-gif/Cisc0-gif.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm currently studying for a B.S in Game Design and Interactive Media, alongside a Minor in Film & Media Studies, preparing for a career in the entertainment industry.
+I'm currently studying at UCI for a B.S in Game Design and Interactive Media, alongside a Minor in Film & Media Studies.
+Pursuing my passion for Digital Art and Storytelling through Game Development, I'm particularly interested in a revival of early 2000s design standards which focused on physically bringing people together and engaging them through movement and competition, such as games like Wii Sports, Just Dance, and Guitar Hero, to name a few.

 {::comment}
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.